lunatech-labs/lunatech-timekeeper/README.md

 - `develop` is "last-stable" version of the project
 - `feature/TK-*' are ephemeral branches for WIP and PR

-Try to reuse YouTrack ID as part of branch :
+Try to reuse Jira ID as part of branch :

     feature/TK-84-home-page-design
     feature/TK-42-add-list-all-companies